nnzv/y2d/README.md

    % source venv/bin/activate
    ```

-3. Install Requirements
+3. Install Dependencies
    ```sh
    % python3 -r requirements.txt
    ```

-4. Test Run
+4. Test the Workflow
    ```sh
    % python3 cli.py dev-lang
    ```

-Organize decks into directories for effective management.
-When you provide a directory as an argument to the 'cli.py' script, each .yml file in that directory
+When you provide a directory as an argument to the 'cli.py' script, each .yml file in that directory becomes a deck in `.apkg` file format.
+While adding support for `.yaml` extensions is
-becomes a deck in `.apkg` file format.
-While adding support for `.yaml` extensions is possible, it's not a priority.
-This project is open source, so _feel free
-to fork and customize it_!
+possible, it's not a priority.
+This project is open source, so _feel free to fork and customize it_!

 To create a standalone deck:
 ```sh